-Autistic Boy Stabbed with Syringes, and the Nurse Loses License
+Autistic Boy Stabbed with Syringes, Nurse Loses License

 New Jersey regulators have revoked the nursing license of a woman caught on security cameras stabbing an autistic teenager with syringes when he failed to comply with her instructions.